andybluntish/grunt-xsltproc/README.md

 ## Release History

+ * 2013-11-16   v0.3.0   Enable processing using the XInclude specification.
  * 2013-10-26   v0.2.1   Add documentation for passing in parameters.
 Update `package.json`.
  * 2013-09-13   v0.2.0   Pass params to the stylesheet via the options object.
  * 2013-09-08   v0.1.0   Initial release.